open-webrtc-toolkit/owt-server/doc/servermd/Server.md

 ~~~~~~

 ### 2.3.4 Deploy Cisco OpenH264* Library {#Conferencesection2_3_4}
 The default H.264 library installed is a pseudo one without any media logic.
 To enable H.264 support in non GPU-accelerated MCU system, you must deploy the Cisco OpenH264 library.
-Choose yes to download and enable Cisco Open H264 library during video-agent dependency installation at Release-<Version>/video_agent/ install_deps.sh.
+Choose yes to download and enable Cisco Open H264 library during video-agent dependency installation at Release-<Version>/video_agent/install_deps.sh.

 Or you can also use install_openh264.sh or uninstall_openh264.sh scripts under Release-<Version>/video_agent folder to enable or disable Cisco OpenH264 library later.